oracle/graalpython/docs/user/Embedding-Build-Tools.md

 - The Standard library which is necessary to make a generated native executable self-contained.

-Besides physically managing and distributing this files by the plugins, it is also necessary to make them available at runtime by accordingly configuring the GraalPy context in your Java code. `GraalPyResources.java` TODO - how link to file/javadoc? provides factory methods to create a **GraalPy context** suitable for accessing Python embedding relevant resources with a **virtual filessystem** or from a dedicated **external directory**.
+Besides physically managing and distributing this files by the plugins, it is also necessary to make them available at runtime by accordingly configuring the GraalPy **context** in your Java code.
+[GraalPyResources](https://github.com/oracle/graalpython/blob/master/graalpython/org.graalvm.python.embedding/src/org/graalvm/python/embedding/utils/GraalPyResources.java) provides factory methods to create a context suitable for accessing Python embedding relevant resources with a **virtual filessystem** or from a dedicated **external directory**.

-### Virtual filesystem
+### Virtual Filesystem

 Resource files in a Maven or Gradle project are typically located in dedicated project resource directories, and then distributed in one application file (JAR or native image).

 The GraalPy virtual filesystem can access resource files as standard Java resources and make them available to Python code running in GraalPy so that it can use standard Python IO to access those files.
+In order to make this work, it is necessary for the resource files to have their resource root directory set to `/org.graalvm.python.vfs` which then becomes the virtual filesystem root and is in python code mapped to the virtual filesystem mount point, by default `/graalpy_vfs`.
+For example a python file with the real filesystem path `${project_resources_directory}/org.graalvm.python.vfs/src/foo/bar.py` will have at runtime the path `/graalpy_vfs/src/foo/bar.py`.

 Each kind of the resource files is held in a different project resource directory:
 - `${project_resources_directory}/org.graalvm.python.vfs/src` - is used for Python application files.
 Contents of this directory are not directly managed by the plugin,